timOTdev/0010_practical_javascript/notes.md

 - We wrote a lot of code in the view object
 - The difference is that we are not working with the console anymore
 - Now we are working with the DOM
-- We inserted the <ul> in the html
+- We inserted the ul in the html
 - We are now use the view object in every handler
-- The handlers is designed to help shorten our code
+- The handlers are designed to help shorten our code
 - The view object is just meant to display to do items
 - Now you can understand how to declutter and refactor your code